apisyouwonthate/style-guide/README.md

  112:30  warning  no-unknown-error-format  Every error response SHOULD support either RFC 7807 (https://tools.ietf.org/html/rfc6648) or the JSON:API Error format.   paths./v1/orders/{order}.get.responses[404].content.application/json
 ```

 Now you have some things to work on for your API.
-Thankfully this lot only looks like warnings, so they can be got to those in time.
-Warnings are not going to [fail continuous integration](https://meta.stoplight.io/docs/spectral/ZG9jOjExNTMyOTAx-continuous-integration) (unless [you want them to](https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTg1-spectral-cli#error-results)).
+Thankfully these are only warnings, which are not going to [fail continuous integration](https://meta.stoplight.io/docs/spectral/ZG9jOjExNTMyOTAx-continuous-integration) (unless [you want them to](https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTg1-spectral-cli#error-results)).

 ## Backstory